Analytics-for-a-Better-World/GPBP_Analytics_Tools/README.md

 ## Repository Structure

 - Scripts
---   This section
+--   This section includes the python scripts and functions developed as part of GPBP

 - Analytics Notebooks
--- This section

-- Data
--- This section
+-- This section includes Descriptive and Prescriptive Analytics Notebooks for Timor Leste and Vietnam

 ## Style Guide for Python Scripts
 This repository uses the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#id14) for improving readability of the code and to maintain consistency.